 The following information is true for each placement type of griddle:

 Standard output griddles give any venue a great addition.
 They also can increase production in terms of percentage, while coming with a lower price tag than high output griddles.
-Standard output griddles may also be best chosen for venues which have confined cooking times such as breakfast only, or dinner only.
+Standard output griddles may also be best chosen for venues that have confined cooking times such as breakfast only, or dinner only.
 But perhaps the largest consideration may be the production cost, as they will be a little easier on the gas bill in comparison to high output griddles.

 The plate surface of a griddle will vary in thickness between high and standard outputs.
-While most high output griddles will have a thicker plate, some standard output pieces will also have a thicker surface plate in order to create longer lasting equipment.
+While most high output griddles will have a thicker plate, some standard output pieces will also have a thicker surface plate in order to create longer-lasting equipment.
 If choosing a standard output griddle, be mindful to see if within those griddles there are thicker plate options than others in its class.

 5. Thermostatic vs Non-Thermostatic

 There is one more major difference between griddles.
 Some are thermostatic (adjustable temperature) and some are not.
 The griddles which are not thermostatic, operate by using a limit.
 Once the temperature reaches a certain degree, the unit will stop heating up.
-This helps in preventing over-cooked product but will require more attention.
+This helps in preventing over-cooked products but will require more attention.

-A non-thermostatic griddle will be best suited for food product that is continuously cooked the same way (hashes), or for food singular food types (such as steaks).
+A non-thermostatic griddle will be best suited for a food product that is continuously cooked the same way (hashes), or for food singular food types (such as steaks).
 The non-thermostatic griddle may seem like the lesser of the two, however, it can actually be more efficient in terms of continuous productivity.
 As with all equipment types, it depends on the dish.
 Make sure to spend time researching what food cooks best on a thermostatic or non-thermostatic griddle before you buy one.